Hasandev08/Todo-List-Using-React-JS/README.md

 ![Alt Text](https://media.giphy.com/media/5UOZPqTDnx0dPXc6Yu/giphy.gif)
 <br>
 <br>
-You can use to the project using the link:
+You can have a look on the project using the link:
 ### [Live_Site](https://wonderful-blackwell-83fb0c.netlify.app/)

 ## Run Project on your device